Shoulder of Road Accidents

 Skilled Car Crash Attorneys Advising Residents of Albuquerque

 Accidents on the shoulder can be extremely dangerous, resulting in catastrophic injury or death.
 Sometimes these accidents happen because a motorist drives off the road to the shoulder but fails to remove his or her vehicle entirely from the portion of the road where drivers are traveling.
 Or even if the driver does stop entirely off the drivable portion of the road, other drivers may not realize that the stopped vehicle is off the road.
 If it is night and the car has its headlights on, they may believe this is an extra lane or suffer other confusion.
 Sometimes shoulder accidents also occur to workers performing tasks on the side of the road.
-At the Fine Law Firm, our car accident lawyers can assist people in the Albuquerque area with pursuing damages after a crash.
+At the Fine Law Firm, our Albuquerque car accident lawyers can assist victims pursuing damages after a crash.

 Pursuing Damages through a Negligence Claim